-The Crusaders fortified the frontier city of Banias in the 12th C. Sections of its gate, walls and towers are located in the ruins of the ancient city.
+The Crusaders fortified the frontier city of Banias in the 12th century.
+Sections of its gate, walls and towers are located in the ruins of the ancient city.

 * SW tower